2i2c-org/2i2c-org.github.io/content/platform/_index.md

         columns: 2
     content:
       title: Magic links let you instantly share content on a hub
-      subtitle:  Clicking a magic link to instantly give a user their own copy of your content so that they can interact and explore in a live environment.
+      subtitle: Create and share a magic link to instantly share a copy of your content with anyone so that they can interact and explore with live code and data.
       text: |

         {{< video src="videos/magic-links.mp4">}}